RealistAI/datetime-type-converter-test-sql/README.md

 a Pip virtual environment using `pipenv shell` and install the required libraries `pipenv install`, and run the Makefile `make run`. <br><br>

+## Type conversions
+There are cases in which you will want to convert one data type to another this can be done by adding flags onto the `make translate` command.
+You can add flags in the folloing way `make translate flags="example_flag"`.
+This method gives more control to the user when deciding what they want converted. <br><br>

 ## Configuration Options

 #### DWH_MIGRATION_TOOL_REPO